ZanzyTHEbar/ESP32GreenhouseTowerDIY/README.md

 ____

+> **Warning**: The sections below are experimental docs and are subject to change.
+Please wait for the documentation website to be finished if you want a consistent experience.

 ## How to Setup  - Hardware

 Setup is very straight forward, thankfully.
 You will need to purchase a few components before you begin: